Kitchen Hood Installation in Warsaw — Fitting and Connection

 Which type of hood is better — ducted or recirculating?

-Ducted is more effective — it removes air from the kitchen entirely.
-Recirculating works when there is no way to connect to a vent shaft, but the carbon filter needs replacing every 3-6 months.
+Ducted is more efficient — it removes the air from the kitchen completely.
+Recirculating works when there is no option to connect to a vent shaft, but the carbon filter needs to be changed every 3-6 months.

 What height should the hood be mounted at?

 65 cm above an electric hob, 75 cm above gas.
-This is the standard for safety and performance.
+That is the standard for safety and good performance.

 Can a hood be installed without ducting?

 Yes, in recirculation mode.
-Air passes through a carbon filter and returns to the kitchen.
-Less effective, but does not require a connection to the shaft.
+Air goes through a carbon filter and comes back into the kitchen.
+It is less effective, but it does not need a connection to the shaft.

 What if the vent shaft is far from the hob?

-Ducting is routed to it — rigid channel or flexible hose.
-The shorter and straighter the run, the better the airflow.
-The technician will find the optimal route.
+Ducting is run to it — rigid channel or flexible hose.
+The shorter and straighter the route, the better the airflow.
+The technician will choose the best path.

 Does the hood need a dedicated power socket?

-It is recommended.
-Usually it is placed behind the hood body or inside the cabinet above.
-If there is no socket — the technician can install one.
+Yes, that is recommended.
+It is usually placed behind the hood body or inside the cabinet above.
+If there is no socket — the technician can fit one.

 How long does installation take?